-- Withdrawal within the 1st week -75% of tuition and room costs for the term. - Withdrawal within the 2nd week-50% of tuition and room costs for the term. - Withdrawal within the 3rd week-25% of tuition and room costs for the term. - No refund of tuition or room costs after the 3rd week.
+- Withdrawal within the 1st week -Dorm deposit and other housing fees will be retained, but otherwise a full refund will be issued. - Withdrawal within the 2nd week -75% of tuition and room costs for the term. - Withdrawal within the 3rd week-50% of tuition and room costs for the term. - Withdrawal within the 4th week-25% of tuition and room costs for the term. - No refund of tuition, room, board or comprehensive costs after the 4th week of the term.